Subaru-PFS/ics_xcuActor/docs/source/BEE.rst

  1. enable the serial console.
 We try to do this without requiring a monitor, but you do need to connect a USB keyboard.
-As it stands that requires a special feedthrough from the back of the piepan which wives a female USB, and then an externally powered USB hub.
+As it stands that requires a special P8 connector on the back of the piepan which feeds a female USB for a keyboard.
+There is one at IDG.

     - On powerup, hold down the DEL key for ~15s
     - 3*Right (to Boot)